isc-projects/bind9/bin/named/named.rst

    This option reports the version number and exits.

 ``-V``
-   This option reports the version number and build options, and exits.
+   This option reports the version number, build options, supported cryptographics algorithms, and exits.

 ``-X lock-file``
    This option acquires a lock on the specified file at runtime; this helps to